Lycurgus1/Python_flask/README.md

 See theory.md for the theory behind the code

-app.py in turn includes the code itself with pseudo coding and how to run
+app.py(archived) in turn includes the code itself with pseudo coding and how to run.
+    - The templates relevant to this app.py is also in the archive.

 # Mini project
-This is a project to develop flask
+This is a project to develop flask skills.
+The aim was to create a interface allowing for log-in functioniality and a quiz interface on a local browser.
+Further requirements are below.

 **Iteration 1**
 - Code with log in functionality
 - Base HTML template